fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3a.md

 ![Screenshot for 3.2](../../images/3/23x.png)

 The page has to show the time that the request was received and how many entries are in the phonebook at the time of processing the request.

-There can only be one response.send() statement in an Express app route.
-Once you send a response to the client using response.send(), the request-response cycle is complete and no further response can be sent.

-To include a line space in the output, use `<br/>` tag, or wrap the statements in `<p>` tags.

 #### 3.3: Phonebook backend step 3